-- Don’t fall for the trap in extending your loan; when refinancing, your loan period should remain the same however your repayments should be reduced, or any residual/balloon be amortised in the new loan.
+- Don’t fall for the trap in extending your loan; when refinancing, your loan period should remain the same however your repayments should be reduced.

 - Consolidation of your loans will put your other assets at risk, not just your vehicle.
 Ensure you can handle consolidation payments and always consult with a financial advisor first before making any debt consolidation commitments.